Obituary of Judy L. Taylor

 Judy is survived by her sons, Jim (Diana) and Ted (Gail); her two Granddaughters, Savannah and Melaini; sister, Roberta Herman of GA; brother, Jerry (Barbara) Griffith of IL.
 She is also survived by many nieces, nephews, great nieces and nephews, great-greats, and many cousins; dear friends, Harriet Marks, Marlene Douglas, and Nancy Borchardt.
 She was preceded in death by her husband, Charles; parents; sister, Nancy Watkins; and nephew, Jamie Dudley.

 Visitation for Judy will be held on Tuesday, May 21, 2019 at Cesarz, Charapata & Zinnecker Funeral Home, 237 N. Moreland Blvd.
 Waukesha, WI 53188, from 3:00 p.m. until 5:00 p.m.
 Services celebrating her life will immediately follow at 5:00 p.m.
-In lieu of flowers, memorials to her church, Community of Christ, 12320 W Bluemound Rd, Milwaukee, WI 53226, or to the Salvation Army, 445 Madison St, Waukesha, WI 53188, would be appreciated.To send flowers to the family of Judy Taylor, please visit Tribute Store
+In lieu of flowers, memorials to her church, Community of Christ, 12320 W Bluemound Rd, Milwaukee, WI 53226, or to the Salvation Army, 445 Madison St, Waukesha, WI 53188, would be appreciated.To send flowers to the family or plant a tree in memory of Judy Taylor, please visit Tribute Store